Term 1, Term 3

 - Term 1 (February) - apply by 30 November*

 - Term 3 (September) - apply by 31 July

 Late applications may be accepted after the closing dates subject to the availability of places.

 If you gain entry into a program at UNSW, you can then be assessed for transfer credit for courses (subjects) studied in your previous degree.

-“The calibre of teaching staff, both academics and prestigious adjunct professors has been a critical point in my decision to study at UNSW Built Environment”.
+“The calibre of teaching staff, both academics and prestigious adjunct professors has been a critical point in my decision to study at UNSW School of Built Environment”.